itscodenation/curriculum-15-16/unitsYear2/1-JShunt/doNow.md

 #[Do Now] Project 1  - Networking!

-The do now activity for this session is to connect with everyone in this advanced class.
+The do now activity for this lesson is to connect with everyone in this advanced class.

 In order to do this, you will need the following: